 - 1. Bicycles should be locked individually while parked at school. - 2.
 Bicycles should never be ridden on the school grounds.
 It is a violation of the City of Fresno Municipal Code. - 3.
-Bicycle helmets must be worn while riding a bike. - 4.
+Bicycle helmets must be worn while riding a bike (17 years old and younger). - 4.
 Be an alert bicycle rider at all times and observe traffic regulations. - 5.
 Riding bicycles in the front parking lot and hallways is prohibited for safety.
 If bicycles are ridden in this way, they will be picked up and kept in the office for return to parents only.
 Privileges may be lost if this is a constant problem. - 6.
 Occasionally bicycles are vandalized or stolen.
 Bicycles are brought to school at the owner's risk.
 Police reports may be taken for vandalism and theft.

-Rollerblades and skateboards may not be ridden or brought on campus.
+Rollerblades and skateboards may not be ridden on campus.
 This is also a violation of the Fresno Municipal Code.
-Heelys are not allowed unless the wheels are left at home.